metabase/metabase/docs/troubleshooting-guide/filters.md

 4. Set **Field Type** to "Category" and **Filtering on this field** to "A list of all values."
 5. Click the button **Re-scan this field** in the bottom.

-## Has the underlying database schema changed?
+## Has someone renamed or deleted columns in the database?

-**Root cause:** Someone has renamed a column in the database.
+**Root cause:** Someone has changed the database schema, e.g., renamed or deleted a column in a table.

 **Steps to take:**